Richard-L4/the-majors/readme.md

    - Balanced distribution of text and images to avoid clutter.
 - Responsive Design:
    - Mobile-first design approach, with elements stacked vertically on smaller screens.
-   - HOrizontal alignment and spacing adjustments for larger screens.
+   - Horizontal alignment and spacing adjustments for larger screens.
-- UI Elements:
+- UI (User Interface) Elements:
    - Simple buttons, links, and typography to create a cohesive user experience.

 - **5.Surface Plane (Visual Design)**